banutaban/vynl-react-lib/README.md

-# Vynl Design System
+# Vynl UI
-## React Component Library
+## A React Component Library

-A ready to use, generic design system.

-To be completed soon...
+Started by a product designer to help with her fun projects, now it's becoming an open source component library and soon will be calling for contributors.

 26 December 2018